Creative Management Associates

-Creative Management Associates (CMA) was an American talent booking agency.
+Creative Management Associates (CMA) was an American talent agency.
 Co-founded by Freddie Fields and David Begelman, CMA was instrumental in the development of movie stars, prominent directors, and popular musicians.

 CMA is credited with pioneering the movie "package", where the talent agency put their stars, directors, and writers together on a single project.
 The agency was deeply involved with numerous blockbuster films, including Butch Cassidy and the Sundance Kid, American Graffiti, and Star Wars.

 CMA was one of two agencies that formed International Creative Management in 1975.

 History

 CMA was founded as a boutique agency in 1960 by Fields and Begelman.
 (Both Begelman and Fields had previously worked at the Music Corporation of America.)
 One of CMA's first partners was producer Richard Shepherd.
 Harvey Orkin, who won an Emmy award as a writer for The Phil Silvers Show, headed a creative services department and represented, at various times, Peter Burton, Peter Sellers and Patricia Neal.
 While representing CMA clients in London, Orkin regularly appeared on Not So Much a Programme, More a Way of Life and co-wrote the Lionel Bart musical Twang!.

 In 1968, CMA absorbed fellow talent agency General Artists Corporation (GAC) (with the parent company called "GAC, Inc.").

 Begelman left CMA in 1973 to take over the floundering Columbia Pictures, along with Orkin, who died in 1975.

 On December 30, 1974, Fields sold the agency to Marvin Josephson's International Famous Agency (IFA); the two companies merged to become International Creative Management (ICM).